 It has the benefit of lush greenery as well as tiny buds for additional fullness.

 Adding the garland was so simple and much easier than adding individual stems.

 Just weave the garland in and around the existing magnolia leaves by lifting the leaves and securing the garland around the existing stems.

-The garland was actually longer than the diameter of the wreath and I considered cutting the excess off.
+The garland was longer than the wreath’s diameter, and I considered cutting the excess off.
 However, in the end, I just continued around the wreath until all the garland was attached.